Why We Choose Organic Cotton

 Lower upfront cost, but greater long-term environmental impact.

 Babies have delicate, highly absorbent skin.
-Choosing organic cotton helps reduce exposure to chemical residues while supporting more responsible farming practices around the world.
+Choosing organic cotton for baby clothing helps reduce exposure to chemical residues while supporting more responsible farming practices around the world.

 For us, it’s not just about softness.